Forty Thousand Horsemen

-"The torch you threw to us, we caught and now our hands will hold it high.
-Its glorious light will never die!"

 Plot

-In 1916 Jerusalem, German troops led by Captain Von Schiller arrest French wine seller Paul Rouget for spying and hang him.
+In 1916 Jerusalem, German troops led by Hauptmann Von Schiller arrest French wine seller Paul Rouget for spying and hang him.
 His daughter Juliet goes into hiding dressed as a boy and starts spying on the Germans.

-Three members of the Australian Lighthorse, Red, Larry and Jim, are enjoying themselves (including a game of two-up) on leave in Cairo, when called to fight the Turks.
+Three members of the Australian Light Horse, Red, Larry and Jim, are enjoying themselves (including playing a game of two-up) on leave in Cairo, when called to fight the Turks.
 They take part in several battles including the march to Ogratina and the Battle of Romani.
-Red is separated from the others after one battle and has his life saved by Juliet, who he thinks is an Arab boy.
+Red is separated from the others after one battle and has his life saved by Juliet, who is disguised as an Arab boy.

 Red is reunited with his friends and they arrive at an Arab village.
-He meets Juliet and realises she was the boy who saved his life.
+He meets Juliet and realises she saved his life.
 They begin a romance.

 The Battle of Gaza takes place; Jim and Larry are mortally wounded and Red is captured.
 He is sent to Beersheba to work as slave labour and discovers the town is wired with explosives.
 Juliet rescues him and they spend the night together in a hut.
-Jim manages to rejoin his unit in time to participate in the charge of the Light Horse at the Battle of Beersheba, and stops Von Schiller before he detonates the explosives.
-The Germans and Turks are defeated and a wounded Red is reunited with Juliet.
+Red manages to rejoin his unit in time to participate in the charge of the Light Horse at the Battle of Beersheba, and stops Von Schiller before he detonates the explosives.
+The Germans and Turks are defeated and Red is reunited with Juliet.